bux-cuddlefish/bux-cuddlefish.github.io/README.md

 # Cuddlefish
-Cuddlefish is a rapid prototyping, or designing-in-browser, environment for the ACS Browse UX team.
+Cuddlefish is a rapid prototyping environment for designing-in-browser.

 ## Core Coding Philosophy